mdipanjan/node-telescope/docs/project-structure.md

       - `/middleware`: Express middleware for request tracking
       - `/storage`: Storage implementations and interfaces
       - `/utils`: Utility functions and helpers
+      - `/query-logging`: Query logging functionality
+      - `/exception-handling`: Exception handling and logging
+      - `/file-operations`: File-related operations
+      - `/socket`: WebSocket setup and management
     - `/test`: Unit and integration tests
   - `/node-telescope-frontend`: The frontend application for visualizing data
-    - `/public`: Public assets for the frontend
-    - `/src`: Source code for the frontend
-      - `/components`: React components
-      - `App.tsx`: Main React application component
-      - `index.tsx`: Entry point for the React application
   - `/examples`: Example projects demonstrating library usage
-    - `/class-based`: A class-based implementation example
+    - `/class-based`: A MongoDB-based implementation example
+    - `/class-based-pg`: A PostgreSQL-based implementation example
 - `lerna.json`: Lerna configuration for managing the monorepo
 - `package.json`: Root package configuration

 ## Notes

-- The `dist` directory in `packages/node-telescope` (not shown above) is generated during the build process and contains compiled JavaScript files and type declarations.
 - Each package has its own `package.json` and `tsconfig.json` for package-specific configurations.
-- The `node-telescope-frontend` package is a React application that provides a user interface for viewing and analyzing the data collected by the `node-telescope` library.
+- The `node-telescope-frontend` package provides a user interface for viewing and analyzing the data collected by the `node-telescope` library.
+- The examples demonstrate integration with different database systems (MongoDB and PostgreSQL).